Szafter12/react-components-cli/README.md

 chmod +x react
 ```

-### 4. (Optional) Install it globally - This allows you to use the react command globally from anywhere in your terminal.
+### 4. Install it globally - This allows you to use the react command globally from anywhere in your terminal.

 ```bash
 sudo cp react /usr/local/bin/react